yuriy-chumak/ol/README.md

 It implements an extended subset of the R<sup>7</sup>RS Scheme ([PDF](https://small.r7rs.org/attachment/r7rs.pdf)), including but not limited to some SRFIs.
-It is tiny (~ 64KB), embeddable and cross-platform.
-Provides a portable, high-level interface to call code written in other languages.
+It's tiny (~ 64KB), embeddable, and cross-platform;  provides a portable, high-level interface to call code written in other languages (c, python, lua, etc).

 You can use Ol in Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).